 To date, Rwanda has issued 47 indictments, out of which three suspects were tried, found guilty and convicted namely: former head of Rwandan intelligence Simbikangwa Pascal (24 years), former bourgoumesters Ngenzi Octavien and Barahira Tito, each convicted to life sentences.
 Most cases are still pending, including one targeting Agatha Kanziga Habyarimana, wife to late president Juvenal Habyarimana, believed to be one of the masterminds of the genocide against the Tutsi.

 In June 2004, the European Court of Human Rights condemned France for its sloth in trying perpetrators of the genocide against the Tutsi living on its territory.
-There is a principle of international law of: ‘Aut dedere aut judicare’, Latin for ‘either extradite or prosecute’.
-However, extradition to Rwanda of Genocide fugitives living France might prove hard to achieve.
+There is a principle in international law of: ‘Aut dedere aut judicare’, Latin for ‘either extradite or prosecute’.
+However, extradition to Rwanda of Genocide fugitives living in France might prove hard to achieve.
 Unlike other countries in Europe – in Africa and America, France does not extradite genocide fugitives to Rwanda.

 The prevailing jurisprudence of the French Court of Cassation (an equivalent of the Supreme Court in Rwanda) precludes extradition in Rwanda, in virtue of the principle of ‘non-retroactivity of more severe punitive laws’.
 French judges base their decision on the fact that by the time of the commission of the genocide against the Tutsi, Rwanda did not have laws repressing the crime of genocide.